 - The firewall in the network is preventing the SMTP traffic.

 Please ensure that the password that you are entering is correct and that it has not been changed by another user.

 You have logged into the device as a user.
 Only an administrator can make changes to the settings.

-You need to contact Enviromon’s Customer Support with the MAC address of your SensorHawk or SecurityHawk product.
+You need to contact Enviromon’s Customer Support with the MAC address of your sensorProbe, sensorProbe+ or securityProbe product.

 This happens when the device is not able to find the IP entered.
 When the IP is entered, the device searches for the IP, if it finds, it will accept the IP entered, or else, it will revert back to the default IP.

 Yes!
-A one year global limited warranty is offered on all Sensorhawk and SecurityHawk products.
-An additional one year warranty, if one is desired, is available at an extra 15% of the list price.
+A one year global limited warranty is provided on all AKCP products.
+An additional one year warranty, if one is desired, is available at an extra 20% of the list price.